chuyuanliu/heptools/examples/advanced-yaml-config/README.md

 Advanced YAML config
 =====================

 This example shows how to use [tags](https://chuyuanliu.github.io/heptools/guide/optional/config_parser.html) in YAML configs.
-Note that some part of this example are **overcomplicated** in order to incorporate all the built-in tags.
+Note that some parts of this example are **overcomplicated** in order to incorporate all built-in tags.
 Use the following code to load the example:

 ```python
 from pathlib import PurePosixPath